-Table 1 of Appendix J lists all public parks, public recreational, public natural areas, and historic properties within the Study Area, including a 500-foot buffer (for parks, recreation areas, and natural areas) and a 250-foot buffer on either side of the existing rail centerline for historic sites.
-Section 4(f) properties were identified in the entire Study Area because the Project needs to be reviewed in Tier 2 for the potential for constructive use to properties beyond the Potential Impact Area.
-Within the Study Area, there are 101 parks (city, county, and state), 59 public recreational areas (trails, athletic fields, golf courses, a state recreation area, stadiums, and swimming pools), 18 public natural areas (including wildlife management areas, state natural areas, county forest preserves, woodlands, research areas, and open space), and 213 historic properties listed on, are eligible for listing on, the NRHP (including buildings, bridges, other structures, and Historic Districts that would likely qualify as Section 4(f) properties).
+In Appendix J, Table 1 lists all public parks, public recreational, public natural areas, and historic properties within the Study Area, including a 500-foot buffer (for parks, recreation areas, and natural areas) and a 250-foot buffer on either side of the existing rail centerline for historic sites.
+Section 4(f) properties were identified in the entire Study Area to accommodate for future Tier 2 analysis.
+Within the Study Area, there are 101 parks (city, county, and state), 59 public recreational areas (trails, athletic fields, golf courses, a state recreation area, stadiums, and swimming pools), and 18 public natural areas (including wildlife management areas, state natural areas, county forest preserves, woodlands, research areas, and open space).
+The Study Area also includes 213 historic properties listed on the NRHP or eligible for listing on the NRHP, including buildings, bridges, other structures, and Historic Districts that would likely qualify as Section 4(f) properties.

 Under the No-Build Alternative, the Project would not be built, and impacts on Section 4(f) and 6(f) resources are not anticipated beyond those that could occur due to other projects.
-The Chicago to Quad Cities service would contribute to slightly increased air emissions and noise in this portion of the Study Area; environmental analysis for this project will evaluate its potential for Section 4(f) impacts.
-At a Tier 1 analysis, no direct use or constructive use impacts were anticipated to occur for the Wyanet Connection and Eola Yard improvements.

-The Potential Impact Area includes 44 public parks, 21 public recreational resources, 8 public refuges, and 60 private and public historic properties, as listed on Table 2 in Appendix J. In most instances, only a very small portion of the resources are within the Potential Impact Area, which was developed with a sufficient buffer to facilitate design refinement and likely reduction of the area during Tier 2 NEPA analysis.
-In some cases, properties protected by Section 4(f) are transected by the Potential Impact Area (Section 3.13.2).
+The Potential Impact Area, which includes land likely to be disturbed during construction and thereby resources on which the Project would have direct effects, includes 44 public parks, 21 public recreational resources, 8 public refuges, and 60 private and public historic properties, as listed in Appendix J, Table 2.
+In most instances, only a very small portion of each resource is within the Potential Impact Area, which was developed with a sufficient buffer to facilitate design refinement and likely reduction of the area during Tier 2 NEPA analysis.
+In some cases, resources protected by Section 4(f) are transected by the Potential Impact Area, as discussed in Section 3.12.4; three parks (Tiffin City Park in Tiffin, Iowa; Twin Creek Park in Pleasant Hill, Iowa; and Waterworks Park in Des Moines, Iowa) and two natural areas (Zoo Woods Forest Preserve in Riverside, Illinois, and Correll Wildlife Area near Adair, Iowa) are transected.